botahamec/happylock/README.md

 ## Future Work

 Although this library is able to successfully prevent deadlocks, livelocks may still be an issue.
 Imagine thread 1 gets resource 1, thread 2 gets resource 2, thread 1 realizes it can't get resource 2, thread 2 realizes it can't get resource 1, thread 1 drops resource 1, thread 2 drops resource 2, and then repeat forever.
 In practice, this situation probably wouldn't last forever.
 But it would be nice if this could be prevented somehow.
 A more fair system for getting sets of locks would help, but I have no clue what that looks like.

+It might to possible to break the `ThreadKey` system by having two crates import this crate and call `ThreadKey::get`.
+I'm not quite sure how this works, but Rust could decide to give each crate their own key, ergo one thread would get two keys.
+I don't think the standard library would have this issue.
+At a certain point, I have to recognize that someone could also just import the standard library mutex and get a deadlock that way.

 We should add `Condvar` at some point.
 I didn't because I've never used it before, and I'm probably not the right person to solve this problem.
 I think all the synchronization problems could be solved by having `Condvar::wait` take a `ThreadKey` instead of a `MutexGuard`.
 Something similar can probably be done for `Barrier`.
 But again, I'm no expert.